fsamura01/javascript_tutorial/leetcode_coding_challang/risen_prompt/risen_prompt.md

 Certainly!
 Using the RISEN framework (Role, Instruction, Steps, End goal, Narrowing), here’s a structured prompt to help you effectively use ChatGPT for solving LeetCode problems and learning problem-solving patterns:

 **Role** You are an AI tutor specializing in competitive programming and algorithm design.
-I'm struggling to understand Leetcode 838.
-Push Dominoes.
+I'm struggling to understand Leetcode 845.
+Longest Mountain in Array.
 **Role** You are an AI tutor specializing in competitive programming and algorithm design.
-I'm struggling to understand Leetcode 825.
-Friends Of Appropriate Ages.
+I'm struggling to understand Leetcode 845.
+Longest Mountain in Array.
 Can you help me learn it by using first-principles thinking?
 Instruction: Guide me through solving Leetcode838.
 Push Dominoes.

-[There are n dominoes in a line, and we place each domino vertically upright.
-In the beginning, we simultaneously push some of the dominoes either to the left or to the right.

-After each second, each domino that is falling to the left pushes the adjacent domino on the left.
-Similarly, the dominoes falling to the right push their adjacent dominoes standing on the right.

-When a vertical domino has dominoes falling on it from both sides, it stays still due to the balance of the forces.

-For the purposes of this question, we will consider that a falling domino expends no additional force to a falling or already fallen domino.

-You are given a string dominoes representing the initial state where:

-dominoes[i] = 'L', if the ith domino has been pushed to the left, dominoes[i] = 'R', if the ith domino has been pushed to the right, and dominoes[i] = '.', if the ith domino has not been pushed.
-Return a string representing the final state.
+[You may recall that an array arr is a mountain array if and only if:

+arr.length >= 3
+There exists some index i (0-indexed) with 0 < i < arr.length - 1 such that:
+arr[0] < arr[1] < ... < arr[i - 1] < arr[i]
+arr[i] > arr[i + 1] > ... > arr[arr.length - 1]
+Given an integer array arr, return the length of the longest subarray, which is a mountain.
+Return 0 if there is no mountain subarray.

 Example 1:

-Input: dominoes = "RR.L"
+Input: arr = [2,1,4,7,3,2,5]
-Output: "RR.L"
+Output: 5
-Explanation: The first domino expends no additional force on the second domino.
+Explanation: The largest mountain is [1,4,7,3,2] which has length 5.
 Example 2:

-Input: dominoes = ".L.R...LR..L.."
+Input: arr = [2,2,2]
-Output: "LL.RR.LLRRLL.."
+Output: 0
+Explanation: There is no mountain.

 Constraints:

-n == dominoes.length
-1 <= n <= 105
+1 <= arr.length <= 104
-dominoes[i] is either 'L', 'R', or '.'.]
+0 <= arr[i] <= 104

+Follow up:

+Can you solve it using only one pass?
+Can you solve it in O(1) space?]
 LeetCode problem while emphasizing the underlying problem-solving patterns and strategies.

 **Steps:**